ora-io/tora-docker-compose/README.md

 This error indicates that the on-chain model has been upgraded, and the old version of the model is deprecated.

-Please use the `docker images rm` command and `docker container rm` command to delete the existing TORA validator node, download the latest version of TORA validator again, and start the node.
+Please use the `docker images rm` command and `docker container rm` command to delete the existing TORA node, download the latest version of TORA again, and start the node.

 #### 3. too long inference time

 When you encounter a long inference time for an AI model (possibly up to 15 minutes), it is because the computer does not have GPU available.
-TORA validator can only use CPU for slow AI inference.
+TORA can only use CPU for slow AI inference.

 To improve efficiency, we cache the inference results.
 The same prompt will no longer be processed repeatedly but will directly get the result.